RealOrangeOne/slides/README.md

 ## Features

 - Serve files performantly with `nginx`
-- Automatically calculate a sitemap based on directories
 - Redirect the root to my website.
 - Upload files via WebDAV (protected by basic auth).
 - Healthcheck endpoint at `/.ping`.